 e.
 Safety Culture Consideration (only for IP 90002 inspection reports)

-5. For all inspections conducted in accordance with IP 90001/90002, an assessment of the licensee’s evaluation and corrective actions associated with the issue(s) should be documented.
+5. For all supplemental inspections conducted in accordance with IP 90001/90002, an assessment of the licensee’s evaluation and corrective actions associated with the issue(s) should be documented.
 Negative conclusions regarding aspects of the licensee’s evaluation and corrective actions should be supported by examples of violations (i.e., observations or findings).
 Other conclusions should be supported by a brief statement describing their bases.

 6. The construction supplemental inspection report should contain an exit meeting summary, a list of persons contacted, licensee documents reviewed during the inspection, and acronyms used in the inspection report.